prisma/prisma1/examples/application-server/README.md

 # Application Server

-This example demonstrates usage of Prisma with [`graphql-yoga`](https://github.com/graphcool/graphql-yoga) and [`prisma-binding`](https://github.com/graphcool/prisma-binding) to build an application server and expose a domain specific API.
+This example demonstrates the usage of Prisma with [`graphql-yoga`](https://github.com/graphcool/graphql-yoga) and [`prisma-binding`](https://github.com/graphcool/prisma-binding) to build an application server and expose a domain specific API.

 ## Get started